My Homelab Setup 2026 – Every Piece of Hardware and Software I Use

 I ordered my latest Dell Server PowerEdge T360 without a RAID controller.
 Based on recommendations from Dell and my own research, HBA is best for Proxmox ZFS.

 Whenever I order a server, even for a home lab, I ensure it can be managed remotely.
 I have used IDrac, HP ILO, and Supermicro IPMI.
 They are all great features that allow me to manage my servers remotely.
-Idrac is my favorite because it supports HTML5.
+I’d rather use Idrac because it supports HTML5.
 HP ILO and Supermicro IPMI are also great, but Idrac is the best.
 It costs a bit extra, but it is worth the price.

 Software: